 How long should you keep financial records such as credit card statements, receipts and tax documents?

 For sales and credit card receipts, I usually keep them for 3 months or up until they check out against by billing statements and have recorded them in my personal ledger.

 Meanwhile, for appliance and gadget manuals and warranties, I keep them as long as the item is still working.

 For payment slips, bank statements, utility bills and other similar documents, I retain 3 years worth of transactions.
 Others such as tax documents, deeds, insurance and investment policies – I keep indefinitely.

 Why should you organize and keep your financial records?

-- It will be easier to claim insurance, warranties and dispute errors when you have complete and orderly records, thus saving you money.
+Second, it will be easier to claim insurance, warranties, and dispute errors when you have complete and orderly records.

-To receive more articles about personal finance, please subscribe to Ready To Be Rich.
+If you want to receive more articles like this on personal finance, then please subscribe to Ready To Be Rich.

 SELECT AN ARTICLE TO READ NEXT BELOW: